chef-boneyard/chef-web-docs-2016/includes_ctl_chef_server/includes_ctl_chef_server_upgrade_upload_options.rst

 This subcommand has the following options:

 ``-e DIRECTORY``, ``--chef12-data-dir DIRECTORY``
-   The directory in which Chef server 12 data is located.
+   The directory in which |chef server| version 12 data is located.
 Default value: a temporary directory.

 ``-h``, ``--help``
    Use to show help for the ``chef-server-ctl upgrade`` subcommand.